mduckham/pnkg/README.md

 It is recommended to create SHACL rules and validate the RDF output for consistency and correctness.

 ## Limitations
-RML mapping file currently supports only CSV data files.
-Data in other formats must be converted into CSV to use the same mapping rules.
-Alternatively, minor modifications to the mapping rules are required.
+The RML mapping and processing stage supports only data in CSV format.
+To use the same mapping rules, data in other formats must be converted to CSV.
+Additionally, minor modifications to the mapping rules may be required.